-Below are some frequently asked questions (FAQs) about Best Friends.
+Frequently asked questions (FAQs) about Best Friends Animal Society

 About the Sanctuary

 1.)
 How many animals live at the sanctuary?

 3.)
 What is a "no-kill" sanctuary?

 4.)
 What happens to the animals who are brought there?

 5.)
 Where is the Sanctuary?

 6.)
 What activities for the public are available at the Sanctuary?